nikitamounier/tapit-app/README.md

 ## Copyright

 This project does not have a license, hence default copyright laws apply, meaning that I retain all rights to my source code and no one may reproduce, distribute, or create derivative works from my work.
-Of course, you have the right to view and fork this repository!
-Just had to make this little disclaimer so that no one steals.